 There is however a number of ways that you can prepare for an emergency or at least mitigate the effects of an incident.
 If you are in danger, always call 999 for assistance.

-The Council will manage emergencies via protocols detailed in the Council’s Emergency Response Plan through a three tiered emergency response management structure:
+We will manage emergencies via protocols detailed in our Emergency Response Plan through a three tiered emergency response management structure:

 Tactical level management ensures that the actions taken by the operational level are co-ordinated, coherent and integrated in order to achieve maximum effectiveness and efficiency.
 The tactical level of command within the council will be the responsibility of the Emergency Response Team and will be lead by a senior officer in the role of Incident Controller.